AdhamAbouaita/StockPredictor/README.md

 - Retrieve market sentiment.
 - Train a Prophet model with these features as regressors.
 - Forecast future prices.
-- Save the interactive charts as .html and .png files into a folder on your desktop called "charts".
+- Save the interactive charts as .html files into a folder on your desktop called "charts".
 - Display the forecast in your default web browser.

 The "noregressors.py" script is the same except it does not use any regressors (MACD, RSI, or market sentiment).